 |Bangai-O: Prize Edition: $500 – $1,200

 This version of the shooter was given out by Treasure to exactly five people as the top prizes in a Japanese high-score competition.
-While the game itself is identical to the original Bangai-O, the Prize Edition can be identified by a sticker on the case declaring itself as a winner’s trophy.
+While the game itself is identical to the original Bangai-O, the Prize Edition can be identified by a phone card with the Treasure logo on the case declaring itself as a winner’s trophy.
 In the past, two of these games have been sold, both very quietly. its unknown the price of the first sale, but the most recent was placed in the inventory of an online store for $500, and at that selling point was quickly snatched.
 Now, with the most interested of collectors turned on to its existence, any future sales would likely break $1000.

 |Border Down LE: $250 – $280